SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 ### Packages

-The Microfrontends feature offers better shareability and reusability of UI features across the different applications in the form of packages.
-With Microfrontends, UI features can now be developed as packages and added to an application without coding knowledge.
+Packages offer better shareability and reusability of UI features across the different applications.
+UI features can now be developed as packages and added to an application without coding knowledge.
 You can develop two types of applications:

 - **Plugins** can be used to extend existing applications without the need of re-building the application.
 - **Blueprints** are compositions of multiple UI functionalities which can be hosted by the platform and can be used to create a new application from scratch.